Russians are the most mysterious People & Russia is the most secretive country in the world.

 Well, we’ve all heard and laughed about the fact that in the USSR there is no sex, banned rock ‘ n ‘ roll and erotic movies.
 In 1991, communism came to an end under the rule of Gorbachev.
 The Russian Federation was formed, and the Soviet Union broke up into many republics.
 Russia has announced that it now adhered to the democratic values and Boris Yeltsin came to power.

 Yeltsin made the odious impression of the new Russia.
 His numerous funny antics put into misunderstanding the world and still did not give any clear ideas about Russia of that time.
 And then, finally, Putin came to power.
 Putin, the most influential person according to the magazine “TIME”, and there the new era of Russian history began.

 Russia has declared itself as a cultural, political and social part of the world.
 Also, we heard of the arrests of political activists, prosecution of Khodorkovsky, Pussy Riot, the death of the nuclear submarine Kursk, of the persecution of homosexuality.
 And a lot more.
 And about Russian supermodels and the Russian mafia.
 On average, those are such bits of knowledge of Russia an average European and American in the world have.
 All this, as you see, is rather ambiguous.

 I decided to visit the country to get my own impressions.
 How can it be attractive to foreigners and why it is worth a visit?

 I split the article into several parts and start with the attractions that I remember most.

-Red square the main square of the country and the most recognizable symbol of Russia.
+Red square is the main square of the country and the most recognizable symbol of Russia.

-There really is divinely beautiful.
+It really is divinely beautiful.
 Don’t forget to walk there and take photos.
-What is called Red Square includes many attractions, I recommend to pay attention to:
+The Red Square includes many attractions, I recommend to pay attention to: